apclbuglocalizer/apclbuglocalizer.github.io/index.md

 # Welcome to CMIND
 {: .fs-9 }

-A bug localizer for memory bugs in C/C++
+A bug localizer for memory bugs in C

 {: .fs-6 .fw-300 }